KhronosGroup/KTX-Software/interface/java_binding/README.md

 }
 ```

-## Build and install libktx-jni
+## Build JAR

-You must have `libktx` installed on your system already.
-The build was
+You must have Maven installed:
-tested on macOS / Linux - Windows build needs contribution :)!

 ```
-mkdir build && cd build
-cmake ../src/cpp && make
-cmake --install .
+maven package
 ```

+This will place a JAR in the `target` directory in interfaces/java_binding.
+When building your application, include this JAR in the build.

 ## Run tests on macOS